-Climb of Mt.
-Kanchenjunga begin from a charming base camp in the meadows of Panorama at 4,500 m.
+The climb of Mt.
+Kanchenjunga begins from a charming base camp in the meadows of Panorama at 5,475 m.
 This provides the most challenging climbing of the expedition.
-Mt.Kanchenjunga is considered as one the difficult and challenging 8000m peak and to climb this peak, the climber needs an extensive experiences & skills in the mountaineering.
-Therefore, before attempting this peak, climber must have climbed at least one 7000m & 8000m peaks.
-To put the fixed lines and establishment of the three & four high camps are most challenging part of this expedition.
+Mt.Kanchenjunga is considered as one the difficult and challenging 8000m peak and to climb this peak, the climber needs extensive experiences & skills in mountaineering.
+Therefore, before attempting this peak, a climber must have climbed at least one 7000m & 8000m peaks.
+To put the fixed lines and establishment of the three & four high camps are the most challenging parts of this expedition.
 So the supports of Sherpa are the most essential for the success of this expedition.
-Using Sherpa supports and oxygen, you can move higher and higher up the mountain at a systematically slow velocity.
-This is a highly satisfying climb for the expert Climbers.
+Using Sherpa support and oxygen, you can move higher and higher up the mountain at a systematically slow velocity.
+This is a highly satisfying climb for expert Climbers.

 Our expedition to Mt.
-Kanchenjunga begins with flight to Bhadrapur and drive to Tharpu.
-We will start our walk from Tharpu for 10 days to Kanchenjunga Base Camp at 4,500 meters.
+Kanchenjunga begins with a flight to Bhadrapur and drives to Tharpu.
+We will start our walk from Tharpu for 10 days to Kanchenjunga Base Camp at 5,475 meters.
 We'll ascend via the South Face/normal route establishing 4 high camps on the mountain.
 Our strong & professional high altitude climbing Sherpas will fix ropes as required.
 Depending on our fitness, we'll be moving up and down the mountain several times, acclimatizing and stocking the higher camps.
 This expedition is fully supported with all the base camp & high camp logistics.
-Teamwork is vital for successfully scaling the summit of Mt Kanchenjuna.
+Teamwork is vital for successfully scaling the summit of Mt Kanchenjunga.

 Day 1Arrival in KTM, transfer to hotel & briefing